aws-samples/network-access-analyzer-multi-account-analysis/README.md

 All findings are consolidated on the EC2 instance, processed, and uploaded to a S3 bucket which is created during the initial solution deployment.

+Optionally, cron can be configured to automatically execute the /usr/local/bin/naa/naa-script.sh on a schedule.

 # Automation and scale

 Large scale deployment and automation are achieved through the use of bash scripting.
 The CLI capabilities of Network Access Analyzer are leveraged.